Community Initiative Grant Program

 The goal of this program is to help neighborhoods provide adequate recreational opportunities in terms of active or passive outdoor activities.
 The City's interest in giving these grants is to help homeowner associations succeed in renovation and upgrade of neighborhood parks or to create and enhance neighborhood facilities to provide recreational opportunities to Laurel residents.

-A description of the work to be done, required permits, zoning approval, type of equipment, purpose of equipment, population it will serve, i.e., young children, older children, or senior citizens and the estimated life of the equipment to be purchased and installed must be provided with the application.
+- A description of the work to be done, required permits, zoning approval, type of equipment, the purpose of the equipment, population it will serve, i.e., young children, older children, or senior citizens and the estimated life of the equipment to be purchased and installed must be provided with the application.

-5. Conformance.
-All improvements must conform to all Building Codes and Zoning Regulations of the City of Laurel and to criteria developed for this Program.
+- Conformance - All improvements must conform to all Building Codes and Zoning Regulations of the City of Laurel and to the criteria developed for this Program.

-6. Grant Award.
-Grants applications shall be reviewed by the City Administrator, Director of Budget and Personnel Services, Director of Parks and Recreation, and Director of Community Planning and Business Services (to assure zoning and building permits compliance).
-Grant award amount will be recommended to the Mayor for approval.
+- Grant Award - Grants applications shall be reviewed by the City Administrator, Director of Budget and Personnel Services, Director of Parks and Recreation, and Director of Community Planning and Business Services (to assure zoning and building permits compliance).
+The grant award amount will be recommended to the Mayor for approval.
 Permit fees may also be waived for the installation or development of the recreational area.
 Permit fees will not be part of the grant awarded.

-7. Limitation.
-Only one (1) grant can be awarded per address in a two (2) year period.
+- Limitation - Only one grant can be awarded per address in a two-year period.
 Subsequent applications must be an expansion or enhancement of a recreation area that received a prior grant or a different recreation area in the same development.
-Grants applications will be accepted only as long as grant funds are available.
+Grant applications will be accepted only as long as grant funds are available.

 In order to qualify for the Community Initiative Grant Program, a Homeowners Association must be incorporated and own the designated recreation area.
 The HOA must complete the application, and be prepared to comply with all City regulations.
 The Department of Parks and Recreation will administer the Community Initiative Program.